Jacobikinz/CICS-Consultant/docs/final.md

 ### Read:

+#### Getting the logged-in-user's profile
+`GET /html/profile.html`

+This is going to call the checkLoggedIn function which is going to call req.isAuthenticated() that will check if there is a user who is currently logged in and authenticated with passport.
+If so, then this will call `res.redirect('/html/profile/' + req.user + '.html')` which is going to load a custom, private page for that user's profile.

+`GET /html/profile/:userID.html`

+This has a bunch of HTML that is being injected for this page to be created for the user with a custom URL.

 #### Checking if a user is logged in

 Whenever a page is loaded on the website, there needs to be a check to see if there is currently a user logged in in order to serve the correct HTML files with the correct headers.